-Normal and Emergency Change Requests require at least one approval by a Change Advisory Board.
+Normal and Emergency Change Requests require at least one Approval by a Change Advisory Board.
+CSM uses two OOTB boards, including:

-Change Managementuses two boards:

 - Change Advisory Board: The Change Advisory Board (CAB) is a group of people that support the assessment, prioritization, authorization and scheduling of Changes. - Emergency Change Advisory Board: The Emergency Change Advisory Board (ECAB) is a subgroup of the Change Advisory Board that makes decisions about Emergency Changes.